sequenceiq/slider/src/site/markdown/rolehistory.md

 Other issues: should we place nodes on the available list as soon as all the entries have been released?
 I.e. Before YARN has replied

+RoleStats were removed -left in app state.
+Although the rolestats would belong here, leaving them where they were reduced the amount of change in the `AppState` class, so risk of something breaking.